-The Massachusetts Trial Court offers alternative dispute resolution to assist parties in a settling cases without the need for trial.
+The Massachusetts Trial Court offers alternative dispute resolution (ADR) to help parties settle cases without a trial.

-Interpreters looking to work with the Office of Court Interpreter Services must understand the organization's expected ethical standards.
+Interpreters looking to work with the Trial Court Office of Language Access (OLA) must understand the organization's expected ethical standards.
 Find out what the application process and requirements are to become a court interpreter.

-Learn more about the Office of Interpreter Services here.
+Learn more about the Office of Language Access (OLA) here.

 Learn how to request an audio recording of a court proceeding.